-You will find dozens of fantastic hiking trails along Mountain Loop Highway, including arguably the most sought after in Mount Pilchuck with its famous fire watch tower.
+You will find dozens of fantastic hiking trails along Mountain Loop Highway, including arguably the most sought after in Mt Pilchuck Trail with its famous fire watch tower.
 This area is best seen on a multi-day trip, either as part of a long weekend or during a vacation from work.

 Back to the Lake 22 hike, on your GPS or smartphone map app, set your destination as “Lake Twenty-Two Trailhead”.
 This will navigate you to the trail parking lot.

 The obvious route from nearby urban areas is to take I-5 either North or South, before joining the Mountain Loop Highway in Granite Falls.